Dyalog/ride/docs/protocol.md

 ```
 Request that the interpreter process exits.
 This is useful for cleanly shutting down a locally spawned interpreter.

-##Sent from the interpreter to RIDE
+##Sent from an interpreter to RIDE
 <a name=AtInputPrompt></a>
 ```json
 ["AtInputPrompt",{"inputModeState":5}]